sh4dow18/sde/README.md

 I will assume that you are comfortable with Linux based operating systems and command line interfaces.

-If you have a previous Arch Linux installation, I recommend you to backup your files and reinstall Arch Linux.
+If you have a previous Debian installation, I recommend you to backup your files and reinstall Debian.
 This because, can be problems if it not is a clean installation.

 # Version

-Version: **2.0**
+Version: **3.0**

 # License